kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 Naive users will find the "triple-comma" fallacy convenient, make a mess and blame Clojure the language for that.
 And the Clojure community will rightly blame the SciKloj boffins for befouling Clojure by giving naive users the possibility to make a mess in Clojure.

 In order to activate the "rich-comment comprehension", a user must be able to open the REPL prompt, thereby acknowledging to leave the file-based Figwheel-reload tradition and enter the namespace-based REPL tradition.
 He demonstrates that he is not a naive user anymore.
 He knows and shows - by typing at the REPL prompt - that the equation "disk=memory" does not hold anymore and is willing to take full responsibility.
 When making a mess, which he undoubtedly will, he cannot blame Clojure the language but has to admit that he has been using the REPL in a wrong way.
 And that not only is perfectly ok amongst Clojurians, but indeed messing with the REPL is the way to actually become a Clojurian.

+## Afterword
+This concludes my essay à clef.
+I had to invent SciKloj because SciCloj proper is so multifaceted that it is next to impossible to talk about SciCloj.
+I am of the opinion that from the ideas presented for SciKloj, as many as possible should become part of the real SciCloj.